 Complainant

 Home address

-Home phone () Work phone ()
+Home phone () -

 Date of alleged incident(s)

-What type of harassment did the incident(s) in sexual racial national/ethnic origin disability age general bullying/harassment
+What type of harassment did the incident(s) involve? • sexual • racial • national/ethnic origin • disability • age • general bullying/harassment

 Give the name of the person who you believe harassed or was violent toward you or another person:

-If the alleged harassment or violence was tow vard another person, identify that person:
+If the alleged harassment or violence was toward another person, identify that person:

-e, including such things as what force, if any, was used; an any, physical contact was involved; etc. (Attach additional
+Describe the incident(s) as clearly as possible, including such things as what force, if any, was used; any (i.e., threats, requests, demands, etc.); what, if any, physical contact was involved; etc. (Attach additional p

 Where and when did the incident(s) occur?

 List any witnesses who were present:

-or to another person.
-I hereby certify that the has harassed or has information I have provided in this complaint is true, correct to keep this complaint confidential during the investigated the procedures the school will follow. ect, and complete to
+This complaint is filed on the basis of my honest belief that has harassed or has been to another person.
+I hereby certify that the information I have provided in this complaint is true, correct the best of my knowledge and belief.
+I agree to keep this complaint confidential during the investigation school's anti-harassment policy and understand the procedures the school will follow. t, and complete to

-Complainant signature Date
+Complainant signatureDate

 Complaint received by (name) Date

-High School Dress Code
+HPCA High School Dress Code 2022-2023